 Select Yes to enable Windows permission support.

-To enable Windows permission support, you must add the gateway to an AD domain first.
+To enable Windows permission support, the file gateway must be joined to an AD domain.

 Access-based Enumeration

-NoteThis parameter is available only if you set Windows Permission Support to Yes.
+NoteThis parameter is available only if Windows Permission Support is enabled.

-After the share is created, you can click the + icon on the right side of the share name to check whether Windows Permission Support and Access-based Enumeration are enabled.
+After you create the share, you can click the + icon to the left of the share name on the shares tab to check whether Windows Permission Support and Access-based Enumeration are enabled.